NBISweden/data-submission-documentation/ENA/BGE-Messor-bucephalus/README.md

 ### Submit HiC - **TODO**
 #### Preparations
 * Sample ID gave BioSample ID via ERGA tracker portal
+* **Issue:** Deliveries batch 8 and 9 has same library name.
+I have asked about this in slack, if correct.
+I suggest not to submit any HiC before this has been clarified.
 * The data files were transferred together with other species received in this batch, using `lftp webin2.ebi.ac.uk -u Webin-39907` and `mput Sample*/*.fastq.gz` and added ToLID to the files using rename function in FileZilla, to make it easier to see that right files will be submitted per species.

 #### XML